infusephp/framework/README.md

 ## What is nfuse?

 Nfuse is a node.js inspired framework to make developing web applications quick and fun.
 In addition to MVC goodness, the framework also gives you a free REST API and administrator dashboard for models.
-This becomes an incredibly powerful tool for building a modern web application today.
+This makes nfuse framework an incredibly powerful tool for building a modern web application today.
 Nfuse does not take long to learn due to its carefully chosen directory structure, which was a main frustration of mine when using other frameworks.
 Everything outside of core functionality has been contained inside of a module to make navigating the framework easy.

 ## Why another MVC framework?